 You can choose to view machine statistics for any 24-hour duration from the last 14 days.
 The charts are displayed for a default 4-hour time period.
 A time navigator helps change this time period and also zoom into any duration within the chosen 24-hour time period.

-The machine and session performance statistics displayed in the same view help analyze machine resources, their usage pattern and understand if the machine resources have been a possible bottleneck for poor performance.
+The machine and session performance statistics displayed on the same view help analyze machine resources, their usage pattern and understand if the machine resources have been a possible bottleneck for poor performance.

 For more information about this feature, see the Machine Statistics article.

 Failure Insights in Citrix Analytics for Performance provides insights into session failures that occurred during the chosen time period.
 This feature is important in helping troubleshoot and resolve session failures faster.
 It eases the task of admins who need to troubleshoot session failures to improve session availability and hence, the user experience.
 In this release, Citrix Analytics for Performance provides insights into Black hole machines as a part of Failure Insights.

 Some machines in your environment, though registered and appearing healthy might not service sessions brokered to the them, resulting in failures.
 Machines that have failed to service four or more consecutive session requests are termed as Black hole machines.
 The reasons for these failures are related to various factors that might affect the machine, such as, insufficient RDS licenses, intermittent networking issues, or instantaneous load on the machine.

 The Black hole machines section of Failure Insights shows the number of black hole machines identified in your environment during the selected time period.
 The presence of black hole machines in the environment impacts session availability.
 Suggestions to reduce the number of black hole machines in your environment are provided.
 Clicking the number of black hole machines opens the Machines based self-service view that is filtered to show the black hole machines in your environment during the selected time period.
 For more information, see Black hole machines.